Is There Radon on the Cape?

 YES - If the radon fan is turned off, pre-mitigation levels of radon gas will return within a few hours.
 Additionally, moisture in the system can enter the fan and cause pre-mature failure.

 Are There Any Other Benefits From an Active Mitigation System?

-YES - There have been studies that indicate ASD mitigation systems help in removing humidity from basements and also help stop other chemicals in the soil that can become airborne, such as lawn fertilizers, from entering the home.
+YES - There have been studies that indicate ASD mitigation systems help in removing humidity from basements and also help mitigate other chemicals in the soil that can become airborne, such as lawn fertilizers, from entering the home.